Flatbush: Government and education

-Education

 Flatbush and Midwood generally has a similar ratio of college-educated residents to the rest of the city as of 2018.
 Though 43% of residents age 25 and older have a college education or higher, 18% have less than a high school education and 39% are high school graduates or have some college education.
 By contrast, 40% of Brooklynites and 38% of city residents have a college education or higher.
 The percentage of Flatbush and Midwood students excelling in math rose from 43 percent in 2000 to 68 percent in 2011, though reading achievement remained steady at 48% during the same time period.

 Flatbush and Midwood's rate of elementary school student absenteeism is about equal to the rest of New York City.
 In Flatbush and Midwood, 18% of elementary school students missed twenty or more days per school year, compared to the citywide average of 20% of students.
 Additionally, 75% of high school students in Flatbush and Midwood graduate on time, equal to the citywide average of 75% of students.

-Schools

 Flatbush is home to a number of elementary and intermediate schools, as well as the Erasmus Hall High School campus.
 Founded in 1786, it has a long list of famous alumni.
 Its building has been expanded numerous times, and is notable for its relatively unique architecture.
 Since 1994, the building has been divided internally into five smaller high schools, each concentrating on a different academic area.

 Brooklyn College (one of the four-year colleges in the City University of New York system) occupies a 35 acre campus shared between the neighborhoods of Flatbush and Midwood.

 Several Jewish yeshivas are in the neighborhood, including the Mir Yeshiva, Yeshiva Rabbi Chaim Berlin, Yeshiva Torah Vodaas, Yeshiva Torah Temimah, Yeshiva Tiferes Yisroel, and the Yeshivah of Flatbush.
 Combined, they form a major center of Jewish learning.
 The area had an estimated total enrollment of 14,500 students in 2004.